-Prior to disclosing any of your personal information to any other organisation, we will take reasonable steps to satisfy ourselves that the organisation has a commitment to the protection of your personal information at least equal to our commitment.
+Prior to disclosing any of your personal information to any other organization, we will take reasonable steps to satisfy ourselves that the organization has a commitment to the protection of your personal information at least equal to our commitment.

 Your consent to the disclosure may be given to us in a written document or orally, or it may be implied from your actions in requesting services from us.
 We will aim to obtain your written consent where appropriate.

 How do we keep your personal information accurate and up to date?